Advice > Product management

 More example metric change (root cause) questions:

-- You have just localized an e-commerce site in Spain and now see that traffic has reduced — what could be the reasons?
+• You have just localized an e-commerce site in Spain and now see that traffic has reduced — what could be the reasons?

-- Reddit traffic went down 5%.
+• Reddit traffic went down 5%.
 How would you report this issue to the executive team?

-1.8 Product strategy interview questions↑
+1.5 Product strategy interview questions

-Strategy questions also test your ability to set the product vision and articulate a roadmap to deliver it.
+Product strategy questions assess how well you take into account different aspects such as competition, pricing, marketing, time to market, etc., when making product decisions.
+They also test your ability to set the product vision and articulate a roadmap to deliver it.

 Example answer from Mark (Senior PM, ex Meta and Google):